ale917k/smart-recognition/README.md

-# Smart Recognition App
+# Smart Recognition

-Smart Recognition App is a simple React App for face detection.
+Smart Recognition is a simple React App for face detection.

 ## What It Uses: